Skip to content

 Documents and Files

-Find the hardware and APIs descriptions of the smart garments to download from here
+Find the hardware and API specifications of the smart garments and how to control them to download from here

 Publications